Schwarz-Philipp/DAM_animation/README.md

 norm_occupancy_threshold...threshold for the normalized occupancy, dummy atoms with an occupancy below the threshold will be ignored
 sphere_size...size of the spheres representing the dummy atoms
 zoom_factor...zoom the camera further in or out
-view = Change the view of the animation.
+view...change the view of the animation.
 Either use 'iso' or specify 2 axes e.g. 'yx'.
 When specifying 2 axes, the first axis (e.g. y) is horizontal and the second axis (e.g x) is vertical
 The x-axis corresponds to the direction of the longest particle dimension
 The z-axis corresponds to the direction of the shortest particle dimension